yashk2000/Dart/README.md

 A program to demonstrate this is [here](https://github.com/yashk2000/Dart/blob/master/variables2.dart).

+### Data types in dart

+There are the following data types in dart:
+- numbers
+- strings
+- booleans
+- lists/arrays
+- maps
+- runes
+- symbols

+#### Numbers
+There are two types of numbers in dart, `int` and `double`.

 ## Read only Variables, Getters and Setters in dart

 You can make a variable read only in Dart by adding an underscore before a variable.